Email image popup

 App

-Slack does have a great native app so that members can easily access messages with mobile notifications.
+• Slack has a great native app so that members can easily access messages with mobile notifications.

 Customization